ducanhtranptit/Eazy-shop/README.md

 ## Contact

-If you have any questions or need further assistance, please contact the project team at [tda.ducanh@gmail.com](mailto:tda.ducanh@gmail.com).
+If you have any questions or need further assistance, please contact me [tda.ducanh@gmail.com](mailto:tda.ducanh@gmail.com).

 Thank you for your interest in the Eazy Shop app!